bioal/human-mouse/README.md

-# Human paralogs
+# Human-mouse genome comparison

-Human T2T-Paralog
+## Human T2T-Paralog

 The T2Tgenome has now been decoded, allowing accurate identification of paralogs for the first time.